Alternatives to hair bleach: The different ways to lighten hair

 How often to chemically lighten your hair

-Have you recently chemically straightened or permed your hair?
-If so, you should plan to wait at least two weeks before choosing to lighten your hair, as otherwise it could become very over-processed.
+Have you recently chemically straightened or gotten permed hair?
+If so, you should plan to wait at least two weeks before choosing to lighten your locks with hair bleach, as otherwise it could become very over-processed.
 If bleaching is part of your regular routine, you shouldn’t always apply it to your entire head: instead, using it only on the roots is much gentler and will prevent excessive damage to the tips.

 Hair highlights are a far gentler way of lightening dark hair.
 The streaks can be bleached two to six shades lighter than your natural hair, and also let you experiment with caramel tones.
-What’s more, roots are far less visible than when lightening your entire head, so salon visits do not need to be as frequent.
+What’s more, roots are far less visible than when lightening your entire head, so you don’t need as many salon visits.

 Be sure to apply a rich conditioner to your freshly bleached hair for 3 minutes immediately after rinsing the solution out of your hair.
 The nourishing ingredients strengthen the hair and provide it with a silky luster.
-Continue to use a rich conditioning treatment at least once a week and consider even using a purple or blue shampoo depending on the extent of your blonde coloring.
+Continue to use a rich conditioning treatment at least once a week and consider even using a purple or blue shampoo depending on the extent of your blonde coloring and use of hair bleach.

 Natural ways to lighten hair